 And this is ‘BWRT Country’.
 BWRT is the only therapy in the world that seeks to work directly with that ‘early responder’, disarming those neural pathways that would normally fire up panic, anxiety, nausea, or whatever.
 Spiders can become boring, driving a pleasure, complaining easy, and giving a talk in public an exciting opportunity.
 And anxiety just melts away.
 As to how that happens, BWRT exploits the discovery that we can access that gap between the lizard brain starting to do its thing and you realising it’s done it.
 It creates a kind of pause in the proceedings while the brain waits for the new information, and that new information is how you would prefer to feel about any situation, instead of how you feel already.

-It works, it’s safe, it’s reliable, and you can find out more it.
+It works, it’s safe, it’s reliable, and you can find out more about it.

 Image credit: Freepik